spinnaker/spinnaker.github.io/setup/install/halyard.md

 * Debian 8 or 9
 * macOS (tested on 10.13 High Sierra only)

+Prerequisite:

+* Halyard requires Java to be installed

 1. Get the latest version of Halyard:

    For Debian/Ubuntu: